mladenrtl/otel-drupal-demo/README.md

 3. **Login as Admin**: `make login`
 4. **Start Development**: Start the development environment using the appropriate Makefile commands.
 5. **Happy Coding!**: Start developing your Drupal website and UserAPI/Frontend components.

+### Load Testing

+For load testing, we use k6.
+We use the k6 Docker image to run tests.
+The tests are located in the `k6-tests` directory.

+To run the sample test with urls, follow these steps:
+- Uncomment the `k6` service in the `docker-compose.yml` and `docker-compose.override.yml` files.
+- Copy file `k6-tests/urls.dist.js to k6-tests/urls.js` and add URLs to test.
+- Run k6 test with `make k6-test`
+- To create and run a test script, do the following:
+  - Create a new test script in the `k6-tests` directory.
+  - Change command of k6 service in the `docker-compose.yml` file to run the new test script.
+  - Run k6 test with `make k6-test`